elunna/nerfhack-changelog/README.md

 * Wand of cancellation extensions
   * Monsters can zap the player with wands of cancellation
   * Being cancelled removes most temporary effects (invisibility, protection, reflection)
-* Like rings, wands can sometimes be re-charged from shock damage.
 * You must have at least one free hand (that is not welded to a cursed item or shield) to zap a wand.
 * Plastic wands can neither be broken (via apply) nor exploded by shock damage.
 This includes all wands made of plastic material including: "plastic", "pliable", and "green" appearances.
 * Wands can sometimes generate pre-charged.
 This occurs frequently for monster inventories.